PassiveLemon/PassiveLemon/README.md

 # Me
 Hello, I am PassiveLemon though you can call me Passive or Lemon. </br>
 </br>
-Motivation is not a strong suit of mine.
+Motivation is not a strong skill of mine.
 I will work on stuff when I feel like it. </br>
-The stuff I upload here is organization for personal use stuff though I'm happy if this can help anyone in some way. </br>
+The stuff I upload here is organization for personal use though I'm happy if this can help anyone in some way. </br>

 # Interests
 * ### Self-Hosting
-  * Containerization by means of Docker (Will experiment with Podman).
+  * Containerization by means of Docker (Might experiment with Podman).
   * Nginx, PiHole, Vaultwarden, Jellyfin, Kavita, and game servers like Minecraft, [TmodLoader](https://github.com/PassiveLemon/tmodloader1.4-docker), and Valheim.
 * ### Scripting
   * Just automating stuff.
 * ### Gaming
   * FPS, VR, Survival, Automation, etc. (Check my Steam if you care so much)
   * Modding.
+* ### 3D Modeling
+  * Blender.
+(Very new)

 # Utilities
 [![Atom](https://img.shields.io/badge/Atom-5FB57D?logo=atom&logoColor=fff&style=for-the-badge)](https://github.com/atom/atom)